Mechthild of Hackeborn: Revelations

-In the description of her visions Mechthild von Hackeborn appears throughout as a person of even temper and great sweetness of disposition.
-In her revelations Christ, the Virgin, and other members of the hierarchy of heaven enter as living realities.
-She was particularly fond of the angels, whom she loved to picture as the associates of men on earth and in heaven.
+In the description of her visions, Christ, the Virgin, and other members of the hierarchy of heaven appear as living realities.
+Mechtilde was particularly fond of the angels, whom she loved to picture as the associates of men on earth and in heaven.

-Devotion of the Three Hail Marys
+Devotion of the three Hail Marys

-Mechtilde was distressed over her eternal salvation and prayed that the Most Holy Virgin would assist her at the hour of death.
-The Blessed Virgin appeared to her and reassured her, saying: "Yes, I will!
+Mechtilde was concerned about her eternal salvation, so she prayed that the Virgin Mary would assist her at the hour of death.
+Mary appeared to her and reassured her, saying: "Yes, I will!
 But I wish, for your part, that you recite three Hail Marys every day, remembering in the first the Power received from the Eternal Father, in the second the Wisdom received from the Son, with the third one the Love that has filled the Holy Spirit".
-The Blessed Virgin taught her to pray and to understand especially how the three Hail Marys honor the three persons of the Trinity.
+The Virgin Mary taught her to pray and to understand especially how the three Hail Marys honor the three persons of the Trinity.